Sep 13, 2023 | Flooring Canada

 Beautiful tile floors are a homeowner’s dream.
 Whether they’re located in your kitchen or bathroom, made out of ceramic, porcelain, or luxury vinyl tile, many find attractive (and durable!) tile the perfect flooring fit for their homes.
-It’s also one of the best low-maintenance flooring options around.
-Still, as with any floor, cleaning is inevitable.
-Here are some tried and true tips for how to keep your tile floors clean, with as little stress as possible.
+While you may be so close to having your dream tile installed, it's likely that you'll still be left with a couple of questions, like: What colour grout should you get?
+How do you keep grout lines clean?

 Speaking of grout, there’s nothing like the sight of dirty grout to take the sheen off the beauty of your tile floor.
 Grout that hasn’t been properly cleaned or maintained is a real eyesore, but it doesn’t have to be that way.
 The answer?
 Sealant.
 Sealing your grout allows it to be resistant to those pesky stains.

 A great DIY grout cleaner involves mixing water and hydrogen peroxide in equal parts.
-Then grab a small brush (an old toothbrush is perfect) and scrub away.
+Then grab a small grout brush (an old toothbrush is perfect) and scrub away.
 This simple method should work like a charm.
 (Though, of course, be sure to consult your Hard Surface Care & Warranty Guide before any cleaning of your tile floors.)

 Speaking of DIY grout cleaner, lots of folks these days are into using homemade cleaners.
 Not only can they often be safer, but the DIY aspect of mixing up your own cleaner can be fun and inexpensive.
 A winning solution for a homemade cleaner for your entire floor needs is combining a cup of white wine vinegar with a gallon of water when you do your mopping.
 This mixture helps clean, naturally get rid of odors, and won’t break the bank.
 (Again, for best results always refer to the manufacturer’s cleaning instructions.)